 Day 4 – Kekova, Demre, and Furunoz Bay

 After a hearty Turkish breakfast, we will lift anchor and head to Demre for the day, stopping for a quick peek at a cave reputed to have been used for storing pirate booty in days gone by.

 Demre is the mid-point in the week's journey.
 Guests usually opt for a land excursion while we're here – touring the historic sites of Myra, the St. Nicholas Church, and Andriake while the crew takes the opportunity to fill Arkadaslik's fresh-water tanks and re-stock with fresh bread, fruits and vegetables as necessary.

 Once the boat is re-provisioned and everyone is back on-board, we'll leave the tiny Andriake harbour and head to Furunoz Bay on the south side of Kekova Island for the evening.

 Day 5 – Furunoz Bay to Kaş

 Start the day in Furunoz Bay with a refreshing swim, and then enjoy breakfast surrounded by nothing but water, pine trees and the occasional bleating goat.

 We'll anchor at Kılıçlı Bay for a few hours of lunch and lounging.
-(Hint: If you're a hiking or climbing enthusiast, Sue can easily be convinced to accompany you on a hike along some of the trails in the area, including a fairly easy trail between Aperlai Bay and Kılıçlı Bay.)
+(Tip: If you're a hiking or climbing enthusiast, Sue can easily be convinced to accompany you on a hike along some of the trails in the area, including a fairly easy trail between Aperlai Bay and Kılıçlı Bay.)

 If interested, you can head to the upscale resort town for a few hours of exploration and shopping, before we anchor at Bayındır Bay for the night.
 The relatively quite town of Kaş is a guest favourite – with none of the pushy vendors that are common in some other touristy spots along the coast.